 Children under the age of six can access specialized teachers at their homes or attend a kindergarten if their parents are working.
 They can then enroll in a primary school and receive an Individual Educational Plan (IEP) tailored to their specific learning needs.

 For instance, the IEP may include specific learning tools or special exam conditions.
-At the end of their schooling, children receive a transition plan to help them move into adulthood.
+Children receive a transition plan at the end of their schooling to help them move into adulthood.
 Schools with special education services are available in major cities across Portugal, equipped with facilities for children with hearing or visual impairments and developmental disabilities.

 Moreover, various organizations provide additional support.
 For example, CADIn, a non-profit organization, assists families with children who have neurodevelopmental disorders.